-Research projects at the CAR
+Research projects at the Centre for Appearance Research (CAR)

-Visible difference projects
+Visible Difference projects

 This 2-year international project involves developing and testing a training programme for healthcare professionals in five European countries to facilitate patient adjustment to the challenges of living with a visible difference.
 The training is based on the principles of Acceptance and Commitment Therapy (ACT).